Building a Stage for Build a Boat Information

 Applied Elements and Principles of Art and More

 • Emphasis: Emphasis is when a model pops out and grabs the player’s attention.
-When a model is given emphasis, it needs to make sense, such as when its the centerpiece of the stage or it is related to the functionality of the stage.
+When a model is given emphasis, it needs to make sense, such as when it is the centerpiece of the stage or it is related to the functionality of the stage.

-• Variety: When creating models to fill the stage, large amounts of repetition can really bring down the quality of the stage.
-Bringing in some variation to the color scheme of a model that appears often can help prevent the repeating model from becoming eye pain and could add some more colors to the stage.
+• Variety: When creating models to fill the stage, large amounts of repetition can bring down the quality of the stage.
+Bringing in some variation to the color, size, rotation, and relative position of a model that appears often, or even making variants of the model can help prevent the repeating model from becoming an eyesore and add more personality to the stage.

-• Built to be Explored: Stages need to be pleasing to look at from all angles.
+• Built to be Explored: Stages need to be pleasing to look at from all angles within the stage.
 They need to be built to explore so to speak.
-This mean you shouldn’t take advantage of the terrain and model placement to hide incomplete details people wont see on their first sighting because people will notice eventually.
+This means you shouldn’t take advantage of the player’s camera when on the river to hide incomplete details people won’t see on their first sighting because people will notice eventually.
+You may hide incomplete details outside of the stage but I highly recommend keeping the outside as clean as possible.

-• Vibrance: Using vibrant colors can help your stage stand out.
-Bright colors catches the eye and invokes the feeling of energy.
+• Vibrance: Using vibrant colors can help your stage look lively.
+Bright colors catch the eye and invoke the feeling of energy.
 While using vibrant colors, make sure you don’t accidentally give emphasis to models that do not need it or it might end up hurting the stage than helping it.
+Also don’t go overboard.
+You want the stage to be vibrant but not an eyesore.

 Making Your Own Path:

-While the 2 existing template are helpful, maybe you want to make your own path.
-Well what if I told you that you could.
+While the existing templates are helpful, maybe you want to make your own path.
+Well, what if I told you that you could?
 I do not recommend doing this but if you insist, here are some guides for you

-• The river must start and stop on the cave entrance.
+• The river must start and stop at the cave entrance.
 Boats need to be able to come into and get out of the stage

-• If you insist on using changing water elevations, make sure the water level is the same as the water level at the cave entrances and the method used to increase the elevation boats does not involve a ramp
+• I highly do not recommend changing the elevation of the water, but If you insist on changing the water elevations, make sure the water level is the same as the water level at the cave entrances and the method used to increase the elevation boats does not involve a ramp

 When creating a custom path, I recommend you make it clear which direction the water is flowing since it might not always be obvious.